hackclub/winter/RhysMP.md

 I will attach the parts together.
 (Pi > 3d printed plate) (Camera to Adatper)

 Then I will install the Donkeycare software and configure it all.

+Then using my own firmware that I will code, with what is going to be an extremely redimentary UI I would like to have fine control of the RC car.
+I would also like to be able to do basic autonomous pathfinding using the camera.

 http://docs.donkeycar.com/